-In this article we will see how tasks opened by the service agent can reach the creative schedule in a simple and fast way.
+In this article, we will see how tasks opened by the client services manager reach the team's schedule in a simple and fast way.

-Creating a project can be considered the most important step within iClips.
-It is through it that the other demands are started from different departments of your agency.
-Therefore, filling it correctly is even more necessary.
+Opening a project can be considered the most important step within Studio.
+It is through its opening that other demands from different teams are started.
+Therefore, its correct filling is even more necessary.

 How to start a project correctly?

-As we already mentioned above, creating a project correctly is vital for the task progress within the agency.
+As we already mentioned above, creating a project correctly is vital for the task progress within the company.

-If you still don't know how to start a project, check here.
+If you still don't know how to open a project, click here.

-For the demand to be sent to your creative staff, the project status must be in: Authorized, At Risk, or Bidding.
+For the demand to be forwarded to your team, the project status must be: Approved, Risk or Bidding.

-Remember that projects opened by the client via the client's communication module arrive at the agency's iClips with "Opened by the client" status and need to be "Authorized" for the demands to reach the creation staff.
+Remember that projects opened by the client via the client's communication module arrive at the company's Studio with a "Requested by the client" status and need to be "Approved" so that the demands reach the rest of the team.